CreativeMachinesLab/aracna/README.md

 For pictures of the printed robot and more details of the Aracna project, see: http://creativemachines.cornell.edu/aracna.
 You can also [watch a video of Aracna being 3D printed](http://www.youtube.com/watch?v=11jYG45HGuo) or read an articles about Aracna by [Fast Company](http://www.fastcompany.com/3005313/evolved-brains-robots-creep-closer-animal-learning) or [Servo Magazine](http://servo.texterity.com/servo/201306?pg%3D47%26search_term%3Daracna%23pg47#pg1).

+If you use Aracna in your research, please cite the following paper:

+Sara Lohmann, Jason Yosinski, Eric Gold, Jeff Clune, Jeremy Blum and Hod Lipson.
+[Aracna: An Open-Source Quadruped Platform for Evolutionary Robotics](http://yosinski.com/media/papers/Lohmann2012AracnaAnOpenSourceQuadrupedPlatform.pdf).
+Proceedings of the 13th International Conference on the Synthesis and Simulation of Living Systems.
+2012.

 Developers
 ----------